backdrop-contrib/slick/README.txt

 - Full width
   Adds additional wrapper to wrap overlay audio/video and captions properly.
   This is designated for large slider in the header or spanning width to window edges at least 1170px width for large monitor.
+To have a custom full width skin, simply prefix your skin with "full", e.g.: fullstage, fullwindow, etc.

 - Boxed
   Added a 0 60px margin to slick-list container and hide neighboring slides.
   An alternative to centerPadding which still reveals neighboring slides.

 - Split
   Caption and image/media are split half, and placed side by side.
+This requires any layout containing "split", otherwise useless.

 - Box carousel
   Added box-shadow to the carousel slides, multiple visible slides.
 Use